ZeroConfig/CLI/README.md

 without having to set up a framework or having in-depth knowledge of the inner workings of PHP CLI.

+By design, it solves how to deal with large data streams.
+It is based on data going in, data being manipulated and then data going out.
+Whether the source is piped data, a local file or HTTP resource, it will be streamed line by line.

+Transformation of data also occurs line by line, going in and coming out.
+The same goes for output, whether it's written to a file or `STDOUT`.

+If an application is assembled using components from this library, your application will hold only one line of resource data in memory, at any given moment.
+This WILL reduce memory consumption and is a sure fire way to keep performance high in most CLI solutions.

 # Installation

 To install the code base on which the tools are built, as a library: